SDA Bocconi School of Management: Master in Business Administration (MBA) programs

-Full-time MBA
+Full-Time MBA

-A 12-month full-time program in general management, taught in English.
-The course is designed for professionals with a few years’ industry experience and is open to students from all over the world.
-SDA Bocconi MBA structure is organized around three cornerstones: Planning and Innovation, Leading people and Processes, Controlling and Investment.
+A 12-15-month full-time program in general management, taught in English.
+The course is designed for professionals with a few years’ industry experience.
+SDA Bocconi MBA structure is organized around three cornerstones: Planning and Innovation, Leading People and Processes and Controlling and Investment.
 These core courses represent the competence requirements of a global manager.

-In addition to 4 functional-based Concentrations, such as Finance, Innovation, Entrepreneurship and Marketing, the Program offers participants a sector-based track in Luxury Business Management with LVMH.
-The last part of the MBA will take place in the Arrivederci Week: Arts and Business, Telco and New media, Government-related finance, Pharma and Health, and first-hand “Made in Italy” business models.
+In addition to 4 functional-based Concentrations, such as Finance and Private Investment, Innovation and Entrepreneurship, Customer Experience Management and Digital Transformation and AI, the Program offers participants a sector-based track in Luxury Business Management.
+The last part of the MBA will take place in the Arrivederci Week: Arts and Business, Telecommunications and New media, Government-related finance, Pharmaceuticals and Health, and “Made in Italy” business models.
 As a major international school of management, SDA Bocconi is engaged in a network of exchanges, collaborations and interactions with peer institutions.

-Global executive MBA
+Global Executive MBA

-A 20-month international executive program in general management that combines distance learning modules and class-based lessons.
-Taught in English, the Global Executive MBA includes 3 months at partner business schools abroad (UCLA Anderson School of Management, Fudan University, Copenhagen Business School) and offers the possibility to follow elective courses while abroad through partner organizations.
+A 18-month global executive program in general management that combines distance learning modules and class-based lessons in partnership with the Rotman School of Management.
+Taught in English, the Global Executive MBA includes 6 months at partner business schools abroad in Toronto, San Francisco, Copenhagen, Shanghai, São Paulo and Mumbai and offers the possibility to follow elective courses while abroad through partner organizations.

 Executive MBA

-A 21-month executive program in general management taught in Italian.
+A 18-month executive program in general management taught in either English and Italian or English.
+It can be taken in Weekend Format in either Milan or Rome or in Modular Format in Milan.

 Master's programs

-Full-time international master's
+Specialized master's

-All full-time international master's programs last one year and are taught in English.
+Specialized master's programs last one year and are taught in either English or Italian.
 In addition to class-based lessons, they include seminars, group projects, and field-based projects.
-The international Master's programs cover the following:
+The specialized Master's programs cover the following: